Our Pastor, Rev. Marjorie Wilkes Matthews

 Rev. Carolyn Collins

-Rev. Carolyn serves as the chaplain for the Food of God Feeding Ministry.
-Carolyn received a PhD in molecular biology from Duke University and a M.Div. from Pacific School of Religion.
+Rev. Carolyn serves as the chaplain for the Food of God Ministry, which serves a warm, nutritious meal to hundreds of unhoused and food-insecure people in downtown Oakland each week.
+Carolyn received a PhD in molecular biology from Duke University and an M.Div. from Pacific School of Religion.

 Rev. Leslie Leasure